Michal-J-Kolodziej/Nsp/README.md

 ##### At this point you are ready to go!
 Your page should be working flawless.
 But you can add navigation that I call 'dots'.
 You can learn more about them [below](#3-dots-navigation).

 ### 3. Dots (navigation)
+'Dots' is a navigation system that allows you to see on which 'section' you are right now.
+Beside it you can click on a dot to move to the matching 'section' (for example, if you click on the third dot your page will scroll to the third section).
+Also to each dot you can add a 'title' that will appear whenever you hover over the dot.

+To add 'dots' to your page follow these steps:

 - Above your 'section' tags add a 'div' tag with 'nsp-dots-left' or 'nsp-dots-right' class ('left' or 'right' means where the dots appear on your page).
 In this 'div' tag add children which should also be a 'div' tag but with 'nsp-dot' class.
 Their number must be the same as the number of your tags with 'nsp-container' class.
 Your code should look something like this: